blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 ### It's Memory Safe

 Buffer overflows, dangling pointers, null pointers... in Rust, these are 'handled' upstream at compile-time.
 Or more fairly, the compiler's design mitigates the risk of code not explicitly marked as unsafe from exposing those vulnerabilities.
 PA-DSS (mostly credit cards) auditors enjoy spilling application memory and picking through the contents.
 Some security conscience persons in industry have recently noted precisely <a href="https://msrc-blog.microsoft.com/2019/07/22/why-rust-for-safe-systems-programming/"> that </a> The crypto/chain community has likewise taken notice, including Crypto-Com, Binance and Parity.
-Baidu SDK's for Intel's SGX <a href="https://github.com/baidu/rust-sgx-sdk">uses Rust</a>
+Baidu SDK's for Intel's SGX <a href="https://github.com/baidu/rust-sgx-sdk">uses Rust</a> to wrap the native libraries on the SDK.

-Rust definitely buys you something here - and if you had to pick a Rust hill to die on, this might be the best choice.
+The point: Rust definitely buys you something here - and I had to pick a Rust hill to die on, this would be my choice.

 ### Packaging, Runtimes, and libraries

 The designers got it right.
+Halelujah, thank you.
 Configurable runtimes, package naming, versioning, features, modules, references, etc.  It works as expected - it's dull and transparent.
-It's been done <a href="https://github.com/golang/go/wiki/Modules"> wrong </a>
+Not to pick on lovely GO, but: <a href="https://github.com/golang/go/wiki/Modules"> is not where I want to spent my productive hours.</a>

-### Parallel Processing is Fearless, and with Rayon it's Crazy Easy
+### Parallel Processing is Fearless, and with Rayon (a crate in Rust lingo) it's Crazy Easy

+If I want to write code that limited to one core:

 {% highlight rust %}

 use rayon::prelude::*;

 fn sum_of_squares(input: &[i32]) -> i32 {
-    input.par_iter() // <-- just change that!
+    input.iter()
+         .map(|&i| i * i)
+         .sum()
+}
+{% endhighlight %}

+If I want to write code that utilizes multiple cores:

+{% highlight rust %}
+use rayon::prelude::*;

+fn sum_of_squares(input: &[i32]) -> i32 {
+    input.<b>par_</b>iter()
          .map(|&i| i * i)
          .sum()
 }
 {% endhighlight %}